-So it turns out, the principle fairtrade fashion brand in my wardrobe is People Tree.
-Alongside my favourite little black dress, I’ve also got this beautiful blue and white striped shirt, a pair of denim jeans, and a black wrap skirt.
+So it turns out, the principle fairtrade fashion brand in my wardrobe is People Tree*.
+My first and favourite piece from them is my little black dress, and they recently gifted me this beautiful blue and white striped shirt*, pair of denim jeans*, and a black wrap skirt*.

 As you can tell from my collection, I’ve gone for classic styles.
 However, People Tree – and the following brands – also create modern and fashion-forward styles to suit everyone.